Super Scenic Picnics with 360-Degree Views

 Waterfall Surround Sound

-Picnic in the middle of Triple Falls in DuPont State Forest, about 40 miles from Asheville.
+Picnic at Lower Falls at Graveyard Fields off of the Blue Ridge Parkway or in the middle of Triple Falls in DuPont State Forest (about 40 miles from Asheville).
 Take the stairs to a large smooth rock area between the second and third cascade.
-It’s ok to bring the dogs for this one.
+It’s ok to bring the dogs for this one, please just be sure to have them on a leash.
+See our waterfalls guide for even more ideas.

 There are many great picnic spots at Biltmore.
 The one with the most enchanting view is by the Lagoon with the French Broad River just behind you.
 Grab a bottle of Biltmore wine at the Carriage House shop and picnic goodies at the Bake Shop, both located by the house.
 What a place to feel like royalty for the day!